xpack-dev-tools/mingw-w64-gcc-xpack/README-MAINTAINER.md

 For these cases, the build script accepts the `--debug` options.

-There are also xPack actions that use this option (`build-develop-debug` and `docker-build-develop-debug`).
+There are also xPack actions that use this option (`build-development-debug` and `docker-build-development-debug`).

 ### Files cache